 Best on a Tight Budget

-The Best Buy award-winning Bullet Proof Surf Adjustable Alloy is a rugged product with a tough nylon blade aluminum shaft.
+The outstanding value, award-winning Barrel Point Surf Alloy, is a rugged product with a tough nylon blade and aluminum shaft.
 A collar clamp adjustment and locking mechanism, also known as the TwinPin system, and solid scores across our scoring metrics earned this model a special place in our testers' hearts.
 All of this comes at an extremely affordable price, making the Alloy the most budget-friendly SUP paddle we tested.

 Why You Should Trust Us

 We spent dozens of hours comparing and scoring the performance of these paddles head-to-head at locations in Idaho and northern California.
 We tried them out with different stand-up paddleboards on bodies of water ranging from tiny rivers to giant alpine lakes.
 Additionally, we also paddled in a variety of different wind and weather conditions, running the gamut from mirror-like water early in the morning to windy and wavy conditions where it was tough to remain standing.
 During this time, we also assembled, disassembled, and transported these paddles repeatedly to understand how they performed out of the water and judged their visual appeal and overall aesthetics.We broke our testing and scoring into five performance metrics: